-When the muscle destroyed by statins, the magnesium lost.
-About 40 percent of magnesium found in muscles.
+When statins destroy the muscle, the magnesium is lost.
+About 40 percent of magnesium is found in muscles.

 Besides all side mentioned above effects, statins interfere with the production of coenzyme Q10.

-Coenzyme Q10 takes the active part in mitochondria.
+Coenzyme Q10 takes an active part in mitochondria.
 Mitochondria is a powerhouse of the cell.
 When mitochondria are damaged, the energy in the body diminishes.

 Cholesterol and Magnesium

-Mildred Seeling M.D. showed in her paper that magnesium could act as the natural statin.
-Magnesium participates in hundreds enzymes functions as the cofactor.
-It means that when magnesium is sufficient in the body, levels of cholesterol are in normal ways as the body needs.
+Mildred Seeling M.D. showed in her paper that magnesium could act as a natural statin.
+Magnesium participates in hundreds of enzymes that function as a cofactor.
+When magnesium is sufficient in the body, cholesterol levels are standard as the body needs.

-Dr. Carolyn Dean describes how magnesium participates in the activity of the enzyme which lowers LDL, so-called bad cholesterol.
+Dr. Carolyn Dean describes how magnesium participates in the enzyme activity, which lowers LDL, the so-called bad cholesterol.

 Besides it, it also lowers triglycerides and raises HDL, the good cholesterol.

 Magnesium is vital for our well-being.
-We must take this supplement if we care about our body and future life without significant problems.
-Cholesterol and magnesium are an important topic.
+We must take this supplement to care about our body and future life without significant problems.
+Cholesterol and magnesium are essential topics.